Mariazelle Goonetilleke: Kandy Lamissi

-Music Genre
+Music genre

-Mariazelle has performed songs in a wide range of musical genres from western pop music to Sri Lankan Baila.
-She is now well known as a leading Baila singer, performing her massive hit "Kandy Lamissi", all over the world.
+Goonetilleke performed songs in a wide range of musical genres from western pop music to Sri Lankan Baila.
+She was well known as a leading Baila singer, performing her massive hit "Kandy Lamissi", all over the world.
 American Fulbright Scholar, Vasana Kelum de Mel, from the University of California, Los Angeles (UCLA) said, "Since I feel it is an essential issue to study the 'gender Baila' as well, the work of the female Baila singers like Mariazelle Goonetilleke and Corinne Almeida should also be appreciated."

-She has also collaborated with some of Sri Lanka's top musicians, among them: Sunil Perera of the Gypsies, M.S.
+She also collaborated with some of Sri Lanka's top musicians, among them: Sunil Perera of the Gypsies, M.S.
 Fernando, Dalreen Suby, Ronnie Leitch, Clarence Wijewardena, Desmond de Silva, Annesley Malewana, Damian Wickramatilleke, Maxi Rozairo, Shanelle Fernando, Umara Sinhawansa, Ashanthi De Alwis and Raj Seneviratne.

-Mariazelle spoke about her own struggles, and her rise to fame, in 2003 in an interview with the Sri Lankan Sunday Observer: "To have remained as I am in the music scene for 35 years, retaining and who and what I am is a most difficult thing.
+Goonetilleke spoke about her own struggles, and her rise to fame, in 2003 in an interview with the Sri Lankan Sunday Observer: "To have remained as I am in the music scene for 35 years, retaining and who and what I am is a most difficult thing.
 It's a feeling of elation because of the struggles I have faced to come out on top."

 The Island newspaper in Colombo noted that, "Kandy Lamissi"'s hitmaker Mariazelle Goonetilleke, is another local artiste who is very much in demand with Sri Lankans, domiciled abroad.
-She is regularly seen in Melbourne, London, the Middle East, Canada and most foreign cities where Sri Lankan Associations exist.
+She iss regularly seen in Melbourne, London, the Middle East, Canada and most foreign cities where Sri Lankan Associations exist.
 Her popularity abroad could be attributed to her versatility, she could handle most songs with ease – be it Sinhala, English, Hindi or Tamil.Mariazelle also has the ability to communicate with her audience in a friendly manner.
 And most people like her style.

 Christian faith

-Mariazelle became a committed Christian in 2009.
-According to The Island newspaper:"Mariazelle is very much into religion and has taken God as her friend and saviour."
+Goonetilleke became a committed Christian in 2009.
+According to The Island newspaper:"Goonetilleke is very much into religion and has taken God as her friend and saviour."
 She joined the People's Church in Colombo.
-Mariazelle said: "I have sung all my life but now there is singing in my heart.
+Goonetilleke said: "I have sung all my life but now there is singing in my heart.
 The greatest song I sing is with God as my audience."

+Death

+Goonetilleke died on 10 July 2026, at the age of 68, while receiving treatment for an illness at Colombo South Teaching Hospital in Kalubowila, Colombo.